Gwyd0/Sparx-bwk/README.md

 **Sparx-Bookwork-Code** is a project I've been working on for about a year (mostly as a hobby and because I'm lazy).

 It's a web scraper to log Bookwork codes for Sparx and auto completes Bookwork checks (explained [here](https://support.sparx.co.uk/docs/what-are-bookwork-checks)).
-It uses chrome driver (Google Chrome) to grab the values of answers and codes.
+It uses chrome driver (Google Chrome) and now geckodriver (Firefox) to grab the values of answers and codes.
 I use python as it's my main language and is quite easy to understand.

 Having it here may help anybody who wants to somewhat automate their Sparx maths homework. (or just hates writing bookwork codes)